Alaska2005/Alaska2005/README.md

 **[OrgDoc AI](https://github.com/Alaska2005/OrgDocAI)** — [Live](https://org-doc-ai.vercel.app)

-A full-stack platform for organizations to manage events, documents, and media — with an AI chatbot and semantic search built on top using RAG (LangChain + ChromaDB).
-Built with React, Node.js, PostgreSQL, and Cloudinary.
+A full-stack platform for organizations to manage events, documents, and media — with an AI chatbot and semantic search built on top using RAG Built with React, Node.js, PostgreSQL, and Supabase.

 ---